(405) 369-5312

 Medicare Supplements

 This is the Medicare All-In-One plan.
-It offers all the coverage of Medicare Parts A and B combined with dental, vision, hearing and fitness coverage.
-Part C usually includes Part D coverage but can be purchased without Part D for individuals with Part D coverage from another source.
+It offers all the coverage of Medicare Parts A and B combined with dental, vision, hearing, and fitness coverage.
+Part C usually includes Part D coverage, but can be purchased without Part D for individuals with Part D coverage from another source.

 This is the Medicare All-In-One plan.
-It offers all the coverage of Medicare Parts A and B combined with dental, vision, hearing and fitness coverage.
-Part C usually includes Part D coverage but can be purchased without Part D for individuals with Part D coverage from another source.
+It offers all the coverage of Medicare Parts A and B combined with dental, vision, hearing, and fitness coverage.
+Part C usually includes Part D coverage, but can be purchased without Part D for individuals with Part D coverage from another source.

 These plans tend to have networks and sometimes require referrals.